-On my way out of Taipei following my R & R, I was walking through the customs free area in the airport & spotted a bottle of Kessler whiskey.
+On my way out of Taipei following my R & R, I was walking through the customs free area in the airport and spotted a bottle of Kessler whiskey.
 Hell, that’s Martin’s preferred drink!
-I immediately purchased a bottle & stowed it in my bag.
+I immediately purchased a bottle and stowed it in my bag.

-After arriving back at FSB Nancy, I unpacked & placed that bottle on a shelf in the bunker that Cossey & I shared.
+After arriving back at FSB Nancy, I unpacked and placed that bottle on a shelf in the bunker that Cossey and I shared with Dob.
 The next morning we were informed the Colonel would be inspecting the men’s quarters.
-When the hell did the Battalion CO ever inspect the bunkers & hootches?
-Well, today was the day & he took my bottle of whiskey!
+When the hell did the Battalion CO ever inspect the bunkers and hootches?
+Well, today was the day and he took my bottle of whiskey!
 I didn’t think to hide it; forgetting of course, that enlisted men were forbidden to possess hard liquor.

-Damn it, but interestingly enough, I would later learn when the Colonel walked outside he handed that bottle to LT (Szczebak) & told him to, “Take care of it”.
+Damn it, but interestingly enough, I would later learn when the Colonel walked outside he handed that bottle to LT (Szczebak) and told him to, “Take care of it”.
 LT then gave it to Lt.
-Cosper & told him to, “Take care of it”.
-Later, Cosper (He was a good ol’ boy from the South) would head over to Martin’s bunker with the aforementioned bottle to take care of it…
+Cosper and told him to, “Take care of it”.
+Later, Cosper (He was a good ol’ boy from Alabama) would head over to Martin’s bunker with the aforementioned bottle to take care of it…

-Someone came to find me that night & told me to head over to Martin’s hootch.
-I stopped by & was pleasantly surprised to see Martin & the fellas with that bottle.
+Someone came to find me that night and told me to head over to Martin’s hootch.
+I stopped by and was pleasantly surprised to see Martin and the fellas with that bottle.
 I believe I had a nip myself that night.
-Those ol’ boys were “lit” by then & the conversation was lively.
+Those ol’ boys were “lit” by then and the conversation was lively.
 What I remember most is the warm glow of friendship in a dirty, sandbagged bunker in Viet Nam.

 I raise my glass to the grunts of the 5th Cavalry!